tvaditya/memegeneratorpy/README.md

 ```
 This module will is composed of many classes and will demonstrate your understanding of complex inheritance, abstract classes, classmethods, strategy objects and other fundamental programming principles.

+You can also use the parse method within ingestor to add files via CLI ( Check the main method).

 ### meme_generator
 The Meme Engine Module is responsible for manipulating and drawing text onto images.
 It will reinforce your understanding of object-oriented thinking while demonstrating your skill using a more advanced third party library for image manipulation.